deephaven-examples/twitter-sentiment/README.md

 * `Dockerfile` - The Dockerfile for the application.
 This extends the default Deephaven images to add dependencies.
 See our guide, [How to install Python packages](https://deephaven.io/core/docs/how-to-guides/install-python-packages/#add-packages-to-a-custom-docker-image), for more information.
 * `docker-compose.yml` - The Docker Compose file for the application.
 This is mostly the same as the [Deephaven docker-compose file](https://raw.githubusercontent.com/deephaven/deephaven-core/main/containers/python-examples/docker-compose.yml) with modifications to run (NLTK)](https://www.nltk.org/) with [Twitter V2 API](https://twitter.com/) and custom dependencies.
 * `twitter-sentiment.sh` - A simple helper script to launch the application.
-* `data/notebooks/keys.py` - A query to install (NLTK)](https://www.nltk.org/) and set tokens keys and search term.
+* `data/notebooks/1-keys.py` - A query to install (NLTK)](https://www.nltk.org/) and set tokens keys and search term.
 This script needs to be edited for user information.
-* `data/notebooks/finnhub.py` - A Deephaven sample query to pull crypto data from [Finnhub](https://finnhub.io/) based on search term.
+* `data/notebooks/2-twitter.py` - A Deephaven sample query to pull Tweets.
-* `data/notebooks/graphing.py` - A Deephaven sample query to aggregate and graph twitter sentiment information.
+* `data/notebooks/3-finnhub.py` - A Deephaven sample query to pull crypto data from [Finnhub](https://finnhub.io/) based on search term.
-* `data/notebooks/learn-twitter.py` - A Deephaven sample query to run AI on the data.
+* `data/notebooks/4-live.py` - A Deephaven sample query to pull live data from twitter and finnhub.
-* `data/notebooks/twitter.py` - A Deephaven sample query to pull Tweets.
+* `data/notebooks/5-combine.py` - A Deephaven sample query to aggregate all information.
-* `requirements.txt` - Python dependencies for the application.
+* `data/notebooks/6-learn.py` - A Deephaven sample query to run AI on the data and plot the data

 ### High level overview